tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 Note that the API key you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.

-You can also ptionally specify extra headers that you wish Okta to pass to your external service with each call.
+You can also optionally specify extra headers that you wish Okta to pass to your external service with each call.

 #### Request Parameters